gl-inet/docs4.x/docs/faq/build_up_an_intranet.md

-# Build up an Intranet with GL-iNet Routers
+# Build up an Intranet with GL.iNet Routers

 You can build up an intranet with GL for various purpose.
 For examples, connecting stage devices for outdoor shows, extend the distance of control for a drone, setup an office intranet...